haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 We have shown how to define ambiguous restraints for the docking, and how to set up the docking run using the HADDOCK3 software.
 We have also shown how to analyze the results of the docking run.

 A benchmarking study of HADDOCK3 on a nanobody-antigen system has been published in [biorxiv](https://){:target="_blank"}.
 Please refer to this publication for more information on the performance of HADDOCK3 on nanobody-antigen systems.
 If you use HADDOCK in your nanobody-focused research, please cite this publication.

-## BONUS: Incorporating framework regions in the ambiguous restraints

-In the three scenarios shown in this tutorial we always considered only the CDR loops of the nanobody as part of the possible paratope.
-However, the framework regions can also play a role in the binding.
-In some cases, it is possible that the binding occurs only through CDR3 and some framework residues, thus completely excluding the other two CDR loops.
-In such a case, our definition of restraints would likely be incorrect and the resulting models would not be accurate.

-In this bonus section, we will show how to include the framework regions in the ambiguous restraints.
-We will use the same scenario as in the first section, where we have perfect knowledge of the epitope region on the antigen.

-IMAGE CLUSTERING BUBBLES

-NUMBERING ISSUE

-ZIPPING ISSUE

-All the HADDOCK3 VRE software development is open and can be followed from our [GitHub i-VRESSE](https://github.com/i-VRESSE){:target="_blank"} repository.

-So stay tuned!

 <!-- Links -->
 [haddock3antibody-epitope]: https://www.bonvinlab.org/education/HADDOCK3/HADDOCK3-antibody-antigen/#antigen-scenario-2-nmr-mapped-epitope-information "HADDOCK3 antibody-antigen tutorial"